What does this guide contain?

-Quarterly summaries (“Comunicazione liquidazioni periodiche IVA or LIPE”) must be filed by electronic means before the 16th ofthe month following the quarter.
+Quarterly summaries (“Comunicazione liquidazioni periodiche IVA or LIPE”) must be filed by electronic means before the last day of the second month following the quarter.

-The tax period shall be set by each Member State at one month, two months or three months.
-Member States may, however, set different tax periods provided those ones do not exceed one year.
-The VAT return shall be submitted by a deadline to be determined by Member States.
-That deadline may not be more than two months after the end of each taxable period (Art.
+Member States set the duration of the taxable period at one, two or three months.
+However, they may set different periods provided they do not exceed one year.
+The VAT return must be submitted within a period to be determined by the Member States.
+This deadline may not be more than two months after the end of each taxable period (Art.
 250 of the VAT Directive).

-Your company is required to submit an annual VAT return by February 1st and April 30 of the year following the one of reference.
+Your company is obliged to submit an annual VAT return by February 1st and April 30 of the year following the one of reference.

 In case of corrections in favor of the company, it will be possible to amend the annual VAT return until December 31 of the fifth year following that in which the return is submitted.